Design a compact plumbing distribution system.

 Or, Water heaters and fixtures shall meet efficiency criteria.
 (See Endnote16 below for a description of this alternative.)

 System options include manifold-fed systems; structured plumbing systems; core plumbing layouts, and on-demand recirculation systems.
-The following requirements apply to recirculation systems:
+Dependent on the WACM, the following requirements may apply to recirculation systems:

 - Recirculation systems must be based on an occupant-controlled switch or an occupancy sensor, installed in each bathroom which is located beyond a 0.5 gallon stored-volume range from the water heater.